wp-plugins/highlight-search-terms/readme.txt

 If you want to give different terms used in a search phrase a different styling, use the class "term-N" (where N is a number starting with 0, increasing 1 with each search term) to define your CSS rules.
 The below example will make every term have bold text, the first term will have a yellow background, the second, third and fourth term will have respectively a light green, light blue and orange background and subsequent terms will have a yellow background again.

-    .post .hilite { background-color:yellow; font-weight:bold } /* default; for first and fith term and up */
+    .post .hilite { background-color:yellow; font-weight:bold } /* default search term style */
-    .post .term-1 { background-color:#D3E18A } /* second term only */
+    .post .term-1 { background-color:#D3E18A } /* second search term only */
-    .post .term-2 { background-color:#9CD4FF } /* third term only */
+    .post .term-2 { background-color:#9CD4FF } /* third search term only */
-    .post .term-3 { background-color:#FFCA61 } /* fourth term only */
+    .post .term-3 { background-color:#FFCA61 } /* fourth search term only */

-Keep in mind that class "term-0" is used for the _first_ search term, not "term-1".
+Keep in mind that class "term-0" is used for the _first_ search term, not "term-1" !

 = Known issues =